petedavisdev/petedavis.dev/_notes/blog-ideas.md

 If you are already comfortable using GitHub to manage your code, you will likely find this the easiest way to plan, write, edit and publish your blog posts.

-GitHub Projects make it easy for you to prioritise and track progress of your blog posts from
+GitHub Projects make it easy for you to prioritise and track progress of your blog posts from idea to publication.

 ## How to deploy your VuePress site to Netlify